vsasvipul0605/currency-exchange/README.md

 ## currency-exchange

-Select countries to get the exchange rate for a specific amount
+Select different countries to get the exchange rate for a specific amount

 ## Project Specifications